NoahTheCodeMaker/NoahTheCodeMaker/README.md

 - 📖 I love to read about anything and everything, fiction or nonfiction.
 - 🏆 My goal is to become an exceptional Software Engineer with vast and diverse knowledge in my field.
 - 🌱 I’m currently learning about Full Stack Development, using many different web technologies.
-- 🎓 I completed my Associates Degree in Science, Technology, and Math with studies in Computer Science at Empire State University.
+- 🎓 I completed my Associate's Degree in Science, Technology, and Math with studies in Computer Science at Empire State University.
 - 📜 See my Udacity Nanodegree at https://graduation.udacity.com/confirm/GLKVHA7Y
-- 💻 See mt personal site at https://www.noahdragoon.dev
+- 💻 See my personal site at https://www.noahdragoon.dev

 ### :fire: My Stats
 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com/?user=NoahTheCodeMaker&theme=dark&background=000000)](https://git.io/streak-stats)